 Proof of Coverage Form: CMS-L564

 Applying in person at your local Social Security office is the best option for those who are turning 65 and need to get their application processed quickly.
-You can find the nearest Social Security office to you by visiting Social Securities website.
-When you are at the Social Security office, be sure to ask for a printed confirmation showing you have enrolled in Part A and Part B. This conformation will allow you complete your Medicare Supplement and/or Part D applications.
+You can find the nearest Social Security office to you by visiting the Social Securities website.
+When you are at the Social Security office, be sure to ask for a printed confirmation showing you have enrolled in Part A and Part B. This confirmation will allow you to complete your Medicare Supplement and/or Part D applications.

 Congratulations you are one step closer to your new Medicare coverage!
-Because medicare doesn’t cover all of your medical costs, submitting your Medicare application is simply the first step in the process.
+Because Medicare doesn’t cover all of your medical costs, submitting your Medicare application is simply the first step in the process.
 The next step is to identify the supplemental insurance coverage that will best fit your needs and budget.
 Working with an expert insurance agent can simplify this process and ensure that you don’t miss any steps along with way.